 Perhaps your engineer can even figure out ways of improving the range and accuracy!
 It's a great opportunity for them to play and have some fun.

-The Calliper Pen is a useful present for any engineers who like a little utility with their utility.
+is a useful present for any engineers who like a little utility with their utility.
 The pen serves as a writing implement, a ruler, a calliper rule and more.
 The pen comes in a nice little display box, and it has instructions on how to make use of it.
+The Calliper Pen

 The pen is great and very usable, with a nice weight to it.
 You can refill it easily with standard ballpoint refills.
 And pen thieves beware: this one is unique enough that you'll be able to track down your coworkers if they walk off with it.